drug-design/course/docs/chapters/protein-ligand-binding.md

 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-When a sufficient number of analogs of a lead molecule are synthesized and tested, analysis of the resulting structure-activity relationships allows one to visualize the probable complementary receptor surface of this series of analogs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/binding-mode-predicted-from-sar-f214123d'><i class='fa fa-play' aria-hidden='true'></i></button>When a sufficient number of analogs of a lead molecule are synthesized and tested, analysis of the resulting structure-activity relationships allows one to visualize the probable complementary receptor surface of this series of analogs.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[structure-activity relationships]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.